flyingcircusio/doc/src/guide/api/types.md

   in the specific platform release documentation.

-  A few roles are not selectable by you: if your VM runs in a production project, it will always be marked as `role::backupclient` to ensure safety of your data.
+  A few roles are not selectable by you: if your VM runs in a production resource group, it will always be marked as `role::backupclient` to ensure safety of your data.

   Generally your VM will always have the `role::generic` class applied.